aalp75/Snake-RL/README.md

 Variable *MODE* and *MODEL* are both in *agent.py*.

+You can change the speed of the snake by modifying the variable *SPEED* in *game.py*.
+Set it to 3000 for fast train or set it to 20 to observe.

 **2. Presentation**

 We use a vector of size 11 to representating the state, each value can take 0 or 1.